Skip to content

 Three hand-drawn panels showing new device, long-distance VPN jump, and repeated failed Instagram password attempts.

-• New device or browser: We logged in from a Chrome profile we’d never used.
-The alert hit our primary device within 30 seconds.
+• New device or browser: Logging in from a Chrome profile the account has never used pushes an alert to the primary device within seconds.

-• Long-distance jump: We connected through a VPN exit node in Frankfurt while the account’s last session was in Texas.
-The alert fired twice in one minute.
+• Long-distance jump: Connecting through a VPN exit node in one country while the account’s last session was in another fires the alert almost immediately.

-• Repeated failed passwords: We mistyped the password 4 times on a borrowed laptop.
-Instagram locked sign-in for 12 minutes and pushed an alert to our phone.
+• Repeated failed passwords: Mistyping the password several times on a borrowed device locks sign-in for several minutes and pushes an alert to the registered phone.

 According to Wikipedia’s article on credential stuffing, attackers reuse usernames and passwords from public breaches against unrelated services within hours of the breach going public.
 That’s why Instagram alerts so often land the morning after a third-party leak.